xrd/kit/documentation/docs/11-ssr-and-javascript.md

 The prerenderer will start at the root of your app and generate HTML for any prerenderable pages it finds.
 Each page is scanned for `<a>` elements that point to other pages that are candidates for prerendering — because of this, you generally don't need to specify which pages should be accessed.
 If you _do_ need to specify which pages should be accessed by the prerenderer, you can do so with the `pages` option in the [prerender configuration](#configuration-prerender).

 > Not all pages are suitable for prerendering.
 Any content that is prerendered will be seen by all users.
-For a more in-depth discussion, see [the prerendering section of the introduction](#introduction-prerendering).
+For a more in-depth discussion, see [the prerendering section of the appendix](#appendix-prerendering).

 #### Route conflicts